ultimate271/notes/dastoyevsky/brothers01.05.md

 ## Chapter V. Elders

+### Further description of Alexey/commentary on the story of Thomas
 Some of my readers may imagine that my young man was a sickly, ecstatic, poorly developed creature, a pale, consumptive dreamer.
 On the contrary, Alyosha was at this time a well‐grown, red‐cheeked, clear‐eyed lad of